Mindgamesnl/toothpaste/README.md

 # toothpaste
 Toothpaste is a simple templating engine for Go web applications, inspired by Blade/Twig.
-It supports basic if-statements, variables, variable HTML sanitization by default (but also allows raw printing), recursive template importing with context and processing functions.
+It supports basic if-statements, variables, inline variable definitions, variable HTML sanitization by default (but also allows raw printing), recursive template importing with context and processing functions.

 Variables can be a `string`, `int`, `int8`, `int16`, `int64` and `func(ctx *RenderContext) string`.
 Variable types (or processors) will be resolved everytime a variable is invoked from your template.
 You can use functions to process scripts during rendering.